GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/runtime/index.md

 For a web page to access an asset hosted on another domain, it must specify the resource's full URL (e.g. `<img src="https://example.com/logo.png">`).
 The same is true to include an extension asset on a web page.
-The two main differences here are that the extension's assets must be exposed as [web accessible resources][doc-war] and that typically content scripts are responsible for injecting extension assets.
+The two differences are that the extension's assets must be exposed as [web accessible resources][doc-war] and that typically content scripts are responsible for injecting extension assets.